bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 - **type='Post'**
 The __type='post'__, describes the way we send the data to the server.
 In this case we want to post (send) the data so we will us post.

+## Undetstanding the documentation on PHP.net
+One of the best things about PHP, is the amazing documentation that is available on PHP.net.
+Here you will find functional references for just about everthing that PHP can do.
+The documentation is easy to use, has great search, and gives valuable user contributed notes along with each function reference.

+It's important you learn to use this powerful reference.

+### Finding references
+When you visit PHP.net, at the upper right corner of every page is a search box.
+Just type the name of a function here, or anything your looking for and PHP.net will return you a list of pages that are relevant.

+Try searching for 'foreach' and 'while'.

+### Function description (syntax)
+When viewing a functional reference page, you need to understand how the syntax is represented in the description:

+string **stristr** ( string *$haystack* , __mixed__ *$needle* [, bool *$before_needle = false* ] )

+This may look like gobbley gook to you, but it is all one needs to understand how to use this function.
+Let's break it down.

+To the left of the function is the return value.
+In this case, this function will return a string value.
+Other functions may return integers, arrays, or objects.
+In some cases, you will see a function return something called bool, this means the function will return true or false.
+If you see a function return void, then this means that nothing is returned.
+Mixed means that the function can return a mixture of return types like Integer, String, Array, etc.

+The next part is the name of the function itself.

+The next part is the parameters passed to the function.
+In each case, there is an

+### Examples
+### Notes
+### See also
+### User contributed notes

 ## Loops
 As a developer, I am very lazy.
 I cannot stand doing the same thing over and over and over again.
 I would much rather spend some extra time to avoid having to do something repetitive.